leetcode-python-java/leetcode-python-java/README.md

       @reaper = nil

       @mutex.synchronize do
-        @min.times { spawn_thread } # Puma started @min count threads.
+        @min.times { spawn_thread } # Puma spawned @min count threads.
       end
     end

     def spawn_thread
       @spawned += 1

-      # Run a new Thread now.
+      # Create a new Thread now.
-      # The block of the thread will be executed separately from the calling thread.
+      # The block of the thread will be executed immediately and separately from the calling thread (main thread).
       th = Thread.new(@spawned) do |spawned|
         # Thread name is new in Ruby 2.3
         Thread.current.name = 'puma %03i' % spawned if Thread.current.respond_to?(:name=)